fbpx

 Should You Take Your Toddler to a Hawaiian Luau?

-Luau tickets can be expensive and it’s hard to know if they’re worth the price.
+Luau tickets can be expensive, and it’s hard to know if they’re worth the price.

 I have two kids, but both my little ones love going to luaus with me!
-The food at a luau is always yummy–especially since there are so many options for them to try.
+The food at a luau is always yummy- especially since there are so many options for them to try.
 And they are mesmerized by the show itself.

 However, it really depends on the kid.

-If you’re worried your toddler might start crying or scream as it gets closer to bedtime, you might hold off going to a luau this year.
+If you’re worried your toddler might start crying or screaming as it gets closer to bedtime, you might hold off going to a luau this year.
 Or plan on an adult taking your toddler away until they are calm.

 Here are the top kid-friendly luaus on Oahu, Kauai, Maui, and the Big Island.

-Other Things to do in Hawaii with Toddlers
+Other Things to Do in Hawaii with Toddlers

 • Pool time: If your hotel or resort has a pool area, take advantage!
 And it’s always worth bringing pool floaties or toys.
+Resorts like Hilton Hawaiian Village have kid-friendly pools with splash zones and shaded lounging areas where you can relax in a lounge chair while your toddler plays.

 How to Plan Your Hawaii Itinerary with Toddlers